 Kenya visa is on arrival for majority of the countries in the world and so was for Pakistani citizens. there is also a website from where one can obtain an evisa which is also available to Majority of the countries in the world.

 When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that visa on arrival is also easily available at the airport for the same price.

 Kenya Travel Guide: Airport to City Taxi

 Airport is around 10 KM distance from city center in Nairobi, and it costs exactly $18 for a single ride from Jomo Kenyatta Airport to Westlands in Nairobi, I stayed in Westlands which is a good area.

 Journey from Airport to city was safe and smooth. it took around 40 minutes to reach city center and I arrived at night time so did not see much.

 Accommodation in Nairobi

 Kenya Travel Guide: Food in Nairobi

 Nairobi is relatively big city.
 However, there are many fast food restaurants such as KFC, Subway and many others. so it was easy to find them anywhere and have a good food.

-Food usually cost around $5 per meal, I ate fast food in Nairobi, and it always cost me $5 per meal.
+Food usually costs around $5 per meal, I ate fast food in Nairobi, it always cost me $5 per meal.

 Transportation in Nairobi

 There are many public buses running all the day in Nairobi, but I didn’t use any bus during my two days stay in Nairobi.
 I used Taxi from the airport and then used UBER.